NetaDAOAcademy/CoiningReason/readme.md

 A monetary system, or system of exchange, underlies and implies possibilities for politics.
-We will use Web 3 as an incitement to rethink democracy, sovereignty, constitutionalism, labor, autonomy, and "the political" in general.
+This Unit will use Web 3 as an incitement to rethink democracy, sovereignty, constitutionalism, labor, autonomy, and "the political" in general.

 <details markdown="1">